ManikMaity/Learn-ReactJS/broCode-react/README.md

 ```

 ### Click events extra - from react.dev
-- we can pass the clild elements event func as a prop.
+- We can pass the child elements' event function as a prop.
 ```js
 import style from "./button.module.css";
 function Button ({lightMode}){